Insaf Ben Othmane

 A team led and launched by Billy Abo Jaoude, a Lebanese architect, Rihab is derived from rehabilitation and it is working on the forgotten treasures of the Lebanese rural village.
 The team is collaboratively discovering with the people of the village their needs and their own perspective of a public space in a rural area.
 The aim of this project is to shed light and awareness on the social and economic role of forgotten natural and historical elements of remote areas.

 Launched and directed by Sara Nowar, an architect this project aims toward revitalizing the culture of public spaces in Jordan.
 The location of this specific project, Russeifa while being one the biggest cities in Jordan, has no inclusive and safe public spaces.
-Partnering with Recycling for Education NGO that has an office in the plot of an abandoned land registered as a park, the team is using the participatory approach to transform the land into an engaging, inclusive and self-sustaining public space in Russeifa while focusing at generating a positive impact in the community.
+Partnering with Recycling for Education NGO that has an office in the plot of an abandoned land registered as a park, the team is using the participatory approach to transform the land into an engaging, inclusive and self-sustaining public space.

 Started by a group of university students, this team is working on a specific historic location of old neighborhoods in Tyr city.
 Focusing on creating with the community a more inclusive neighborhood, the team is exploring how to shed light on the historical aspect and at the same time be able to create elements the community can use in using the space.